 Theresa Vaughan has been an outstanding contributor to the City School District of Albany for decades - both as a parent-activist and as a fundraiser.
 Her two sons are Albany High School alumni.
 In 1998, Vaughan became the founding member of the Albany Fund for Education - a charitable organization that raises money for innovative programs in support of the City School District of Albany.
 Vaughan is responsible for dozens of new ideas and funding mechanisms that have helped students to learn, grow and succeed over the years.
 They include, but are not limited to: scholarships, mentoring, college visits, free musical instruments for students who cannot buy or rent one, “Coach as Mentor” programming and bringing students closer to nature via gardening, tree planting and field trips.
 Vaughan currently calls the Winchester Gables neighborhood home.

 Kimberly Wilkins’ career in the City School District of Albany spans 27 years.
 She graduated from Regents College, the University at Albany and Sage Graduate School and her first job in the district was a social studies teacher at Albany High School.
-Wilkins was promoted to assistant principal at the former Philip Livingston Middle School in 1996 and then became principal at Pine Hills Elementary School in 2000.
+Dr. Wilkins was promoted to assistant principal at the former Philip Livingston Middle School in 1996 and then became principal at Pine Hills Elementary School in 2000.
 When Stephen and Harriet Myers Middle School first opened its doors in 2005, she became the founding principal.
-In 2016, Wilkins was named interim superintendent, a role she held until moving on to share her expansive education expertise to students across New York State and taking an administrative position with the New York State Education Department - first as Assistant Commissioner for Innovation and School Reform and currently Deputy Commissioner for P12 Instructional Support.
-Wilkins has volunteered with the Albany District Links, Parson’s Family and Child Center, Albany Junior League and Big Brothers/Big Sisters.
+In 2016, Dr. Wilkins was named the district's interim superintendent, a role she held until moving on to share her expansive education expertise with students across New York and taking an administrative position with the New York State Education Department -- first as assistant commissioner for innovation and school reform, and then deputy commissioner for P12 instructional support, retiring in 2021.
+Dr. Wilkins has volunteered with the Albany District Links, Parson’s Family and Child Center, Albany Junior League and Big Brothers/Big Sisters.
 She currently calls the Buckingham Lake neighborhood home.